 Mr. Adrian Taylor (54 years old, living in Wallasey, Merseyside, England), at this time last year, had an incurable form of lung cancer, with a 100% chance of dying within a few months, according to the Daily Mail.

 The patient was diagnosed with head and neck cancer in December 2021.
-After months of chemotherapy and radiation, a CT scan in June 2022 showed that the head and neck tumors had disappeared, but a 9 mm tumor had appeared in the right lung.
-The cancer had metastasized and was considered "incurable."
+After months of chemotherapy and radiation, a CT scan in June 2022 showed that the tumor in his head and neck had disappeared, but a 9 mm tumor appeared in his right lung.
+The cancer had metastasized and was considered "incurable".

-This time chemotherapy and radiation were of no help because the cancer was too advanced, and further scans showed tumors scattered throughout the lungs that were inoperable.
+This time chemotherapy and radiotherapy were of no help as the cancer was too advanced, and further scans showed tumours scattered throughout the lungs making surgery inoperable.

-One of the tumors grew from 9mm to 25mm in a matter of months, indicating it was a very aggressive form of cancer.
+One of the tumors grew from 9mm to 25mm in a few months, indicating it was a very aggressive form of cancer.

 His last chance, his only hope, is to enroll in a trial of a new treatment.

-Then, last September, he was given a lifeline – to participate in a cancer vaccine trial, a groundbreaking new treatment.
+Then, last September, he was given a lifeline – to take part in a cancer vaccine trial, a groundbreaking new treatment.

-The trial at the Clatterbridge Cancer Centre in Liverpool (UK) is for patients with head and neck carcinoma, given pembrolizumab - a new drug that helps the immune system attack cancer cells.
+The trial at the Clatterbridge Cancer Centre in Liverpool (UK) is for patients with head and neck carcinoma, using pembrolizumab - a new drug that helps the immune system attack cancer cells.

 The hope is that the vaccine will stimulate new immune cells that will also kill cancer cells, boosting the immune response to the tumor.

-He said: After being notified of eligibility, I got my first dose in November and then got it again every 3 weeks and had scans every 8 weeks.
+He said: After being notified of eligibility, I got my first dose in November and then got it again every three weeks and had scans every eight weeks.

-A pre-test CT scan showed six tumors on the right lung, each measuring 25 mm and growing rapidly.
+A CT scan before the test showed six tumors on the right lung, each measuring 25 mm and growing rapidly.

 The doctor shook his head in disbelief!